basilesimon/EU-elections-2014/README.md

     - [ ] Separate SVG data in another doc to make ```map.html``` easier to work on?
 - Candidates map:
     - [x] Clicks must display a list of the candidates
+    - [ ] Only display candidates we have infos on
     - [ ] Clicking on a candidate must display infos about him
         - [ ] Which infos do we want to use?
 See Basile
+- News map:
+    - [ ] Clicking on an article displays greyed box with article description
+- Nav:
+    - [ ] Flattened list on landing screen with section titles
+    - [ ] Nav sticks to top (under BBC masthead) when scrolling
 ####Ideas
 - Dashboard to follow the elections
 - Highlight the different media coverages the parties and candidates receive